 - Calibrations comply with ANSI/ASA S3.6-2018 and IEC 60645-1:2017

-Managing an occupational Hearing Conservation Program that is fluid, employee- friendly, and detailed-enough to meet all relevant OSHA requirements can be challenging.
-Mobile, automated audiometers can make hearing testing easier to schedule, more convenient for the employees, offer greater flexibility of test environments, and enable better digital record keeping.
+Managing an occupational Hearing Conservation Program that is fluid, employee-friendly, and detailed enough to meet all relevant OSHA requirements can be challenging.
+Mobile, automated audiometers can make hearing testing easier to schedule, more convenient for the employees, offer greater flexibility in test environments, and enable better digital record keeping.

 This guide is intended to be a useful tool on your journey to in-house mobile hearing testing or adding iPad-based testing to your services business.
-We’ll be releasing a new chapter each week for the next 9 weeks!
-However, if you would like to download the complete guide now, complete the form below.
+We’ll be releasing a new chapter each week for the next nine weeks!
+However, if you want to download the complete guide now, complete the form below.